MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/linked-server-cannot-be-created.md

 ---
 title: Problem connecting higher to lower version of SQL server using SQL Server linked server functionality
-description: This article provides a resolution for the challenge of connecting higher to Lower version of SQL server using SQL Server linked server functionality. ms.date: 04/23/2024
+description: This article provides a resolution for the challenge of connecting higher to lower version of SQL server using SQL Server linked server functionality. ms.date: 04/23/2024
 author: prmadhes-msft
 ms.author: prmadhes